Seirdy/seirdy.one/content/posts/website-best-practices.md

 Related items need to be semantically grouped together.
 Group navigation links together in `<nav>` elements; sections under headings, `<section>` elements, or other landmarks; lists under `<ol>`, `<ul>`, or `<dl>`; etc. to give assistive technologies the means to skip over multiple items at once.

+### Line length

+The WCAG recommends a max line length of 80 characters (40 characters for <abbr title="Chinese, Japanese, and Korean">CJK</abbr> languages) as a AAA guideline in [Success Criterion 1.4.8 Visual Presentation](https://www.w3.org/TR/WCAG22/#visual-presentation).
+However, studies seem to have mixed results; some people find it easier to read lines around 90 characters long, while others struggle beyond the 50-character mark.
+I think the WCAG over-simplified a complex issue.
+Then again, the AAA level was never intended to be a requirement.

+Some of my links display long link-text; short line lengths can break these link texts too much, which can slightly hurt readability.
+Of course, narrow viewports will obviously make short line lengths non-negotiable.
+I decided to give article bodies a width of `38em`, which typically corresponds to just under 90 characters.
+I opted to use `em` instead of `ch` for consistency and for better compatibility with some uncommon browsers (NetSurf, Dillo, and others).

+I also ensured that my site works very well with CSS overrides, window-resizing, zoom levels past 200%, and most "reading mode" implementations.
+This should help accommodate a wide range of line-length preferences while still looking accessible enough by default.

 Narrow viewports
 ----------------